wp-plugins/wordpress-simple-paypal-shopping-cart/readme.txt

 * Use a function to add dynamic "add to cart" button directly in your theme.
 * Minimal number of configuration items to keep the plugin lightweight.
 * Sell any kind of tangible products from your site.
+* Ability to sell services from your your site.
 * Sell any type of media file that you upload to your WordPress site.
-For example: you can sell ebooks (PDF), music (MP3), videos, photos etc.
+For example: you can sell ebooks (PDF), music files (MP3), audio files, videos, photos, images etc.
 * Your customers will automatically get an email with the media file that they paid for.
 * Show a nicely formatted product display box on the fly using a simple shortcode.
 * You can use Paypal sandbox to do testing if needed (before you go live).